-Fall 2016 Admission
+Fall 2020 Admission

 USC Thornton applicants are strongly encouraged to audition live on campus rather than via recording (where permitted).
 Typically for live auditions, certain instruments are scheduled on Saturday and other instruments are scheduled on Sunday.
 Specific determinations regarding this are not made until audition scheduling begins after the prescreening review is complete.
 Therefore, it is recommended that applicants planning to audition live in Los Angeles keep their schedule open for the full weekend until their audition appointment is confirmed.
-For programs auditioning on more than one weekend, scheduling preference is given to undergraduate applicants for the first weekend and graduate applicants for the second weekend.

 Because of the prescreen requirement for most Thornton programs, please do not make travel plans or purchase tickets until you have received official notification that your audition has been scheduled.

-2016 audition dates are as follows:
+2020 audition dates are as follows:

-- January 26, 2016: Artist Diploma Final Round (tentative)
+- January 28, 2020: Artist Diploma Final Round (tentative)

-- February 5 & 6, 2016: Keyboard Collaborative Arts only
+- February 7 & 8, 2020: Keyboard Collaborative Arts only

-2016 overflow audition dates are as follows:
+2020 overflow audition dates are as follows:

-- February 13 & 14, 2016: In the event that auditions fill up for classical Piano or Vocal Arts, additional audition times will be scheduled for this weekend, however appointments are assigned for the previous two dates before this final weekend is opened.
+- February 15 & 16, 2020: In the event that auditions fill up for classical Piano or Vocal Arts, additional audition times will be scheduled for this weekend, however appointments are assigned for the previous two dates before this final weekend is opened.